phetsims/equality-explorer/doc/implementation-notes.md

 ## Terminology

-This section defines terminology that you'll see used throughout the internal (code) and external documentation.
+This section defines terminology that you'll see used throughout the internal and external documentation.
 There's no need to memorize this section; skim it once, refer back to it as you explore the implementation.

 Standard terminology: